Puneetyadav2/javaproblems/README.md

 # javaproblems
-this is the java repository
+this is the java repository.